terra-farm/terraform-provider-virtualbox/CONTRIBUTING.md

 *NOTE:* When documentation changes are integrated on the `master` branch, these will not become visible on the website.
 A rebuilt of the [master site](https://github.com/terra-farm/terra-farm.github.io) is needed to pull the documentation changes for each provider.

+# Creating a release

+To create and publish a new release on Github, a committer only needs to check one item:

+* Verify that the commit for the release builds succesfully on [Travis CI](https://travis-ci.org/terra-farm/terraform-provider-virtualbox).

+If the commit builds correctly, then tag this commit as version `vX.Y.Z`.
+Make sure the version number starts with the lowercase `v`.
+Push the tag to the Github remote and Travis will build again but also publish the binaries as a release on Github.